 Simon is a member of the Nottingham Inter-Disciplinary Centre for Economic and Political Research (NICEP) and a Scientific Collaborator at the Centre d'Etude de la Vie Politique (CEVIPOL) at ULB.
-He is also co-convener of the Standing Group on Regionalism and Federalism at the European Consortium of Political Research (ECPR).
+He was co-convener (2013-17) of the Standing Group on Regionalism and Federalism at the European Consortium of Political Research (ECPR).

 Simon teaches a variety of modules in the field of comparative politics and research methods at the under-graduate and post-graduate level, including:

 Simon conducts research in the field of comparative territorial politics and federalism.
 His research is organised along four main axes:

 Browser does not support script.